elboletaire/twbs-cake-plugin/readme.md

 echo $this->Less->less('less/styles.less');
 ```

-If you want to extend twitter bootstrap styles I recommend you to copy both
+If you want to extend twitter bootstrap styles I recommend you to copy the
-`bootstrap.less` and `variables.less` files to your `less` folder and customize
+`bootstrap.less` file to your `less` folder and customize
-them to your needs.
+it to your needs.
+For the `variables.less` create a `custom-variables.less` and
+load it just after `variables.less` in `bootstrap.less` file.
+Any variable
+defined in that file will overwrite the value defined in `variables.less` and
+your code won't break when updating (Twitter) Bootstrap.

 If you'd like to see an example of this you can check the files included in
 `webroot/less/cakephp` specially made to extend the default CakePHP baked